Khon Kaen province: Air

+Rail

 The railway system in Khon Kaen is on both northeastern routes from Bangkok Railway Station.
-Khon Kaen province's main railway stations was Khon Kaen Railway Station.
-In 2017, a 60 kilometre dual-track line will connect Khon Kaen to Nakhon Ratchasima province.
-It is the first segment of a dual track network that will connect Isan with the Laem Chabang seaport.
+The main station is Khon Kaen Railway Station.
+A report of 2016 gave 2017 for the opening of a 60-kilometre dual-track line to Nakhon Ratchasima province, the first segment of a dual-track network intended to link Isan with the Laem Chabang seaport.